SpikyZA/report/README.md

-# report
+# Dillinger

-A Discord bot managing in Reports in a guild
+Report is a Discord bot that host a report management system for your server.

+  - Reports
+  - Moderation
+  - Ssuggestions

+## Prerequisites

+- A MongoDB Database (you can get a free tier [here](https://www.mongodb.com/cloud/atlas))
+- Discord.js ^v12
+- Discord Bot Token

+## Installation
+*coming soon*